 Rather than a dress, we wore black bodysuits.
 With a detachable black half-skirt, hot pink cumber belt, silver lapels and – to finish of the ensemble – black leotards and a hot pink bow tie.

 It reminded me of my jazz dancing costume – we were only missing the black top hat, tails, and white gloves.

 At the time, I loved the outfits.
 But when we competed at our first competition – the 1989 Interlake Precision Competition – we didn’t have team jackets.
 The judges marked our compulsory elements while we skated in jersey and cable-knit sweaters.

 To our surprise, we won silver.
-However, watching footage of that moment we looked ridiculously out of place as we shivered and stood amongst the other teams’ elegant skating dresses and their warm woollen team jackets.
+Watching the footage of the medal ceremony is humorous.
+We looked ridiculously out of place, shivering and standing amongst the other teams, who wore beaded bold skating dresses and warm woollen team jackets.